Tri-Torque/IdentityServer8/README.md

+# TTT
+This project is a fork of alexhiggins732/IdentityServer8

 # Identity Server 8 update
 This project is a DotNet 8 revival of the Identity Server 4 and Identity Server 4 Admin UI, for Open ID Connect (OIDC) and OAuth, which was archived when .NET Core 3.1 reached end of support.